How to Build a Simple Table in Just a Few Hours

 Things to Consider for Building a Simple Table

 So you want to build a table?
-There are a few things to consider before you start building your wooden table.
+Consider a few things before you start building your wooden table.

 What do you need from your table?